thavlik/t4vd/PROJECTS.md

 - The kata is a blend of other kata

 ## Submission Sequence Identification & Naming
-**Task:** identify submission sequences as loops in directed graphs yielded by the *Kata Stream Analysis* project.
+**Task:** identify and name submission sequences as loops in directed graphs yielded by the *Kata Stream Analysis* project.

 **Status:** backburner